alanesq/CameraWifiMotion/readme.txt

 The last 10 images captured are stored in the onboard Spiffs memory and these can be viewed on the web page this device generates.
-If you install a sd card it will store all captured images on it along with a text file with the date and time the image was captured.
-It has the ability to capture images at a higher resolution but will not be able to store 10 images if you set the highest (although I think the device struggles with the higher resolution images?).
+If you install a sd card it will store all captured images on it.
+It has the ability to capture images at a higher resolution but will not be able to store 10 images and I think it can struggle with the amount of data.

 It uses WifiManager so first time the ESP starts it will create an access point "ESPCamera" which you need to connect to in order to enter your wifi details.
              default password = "12345678"   (note-it may not work if anything other than 8 characters long for some reason?)